- > English Courses in Ireland

 Minimum English Language Level

-5. Prices, dates and costs of English courses in Ireland 2021 - 2022Explanation about main costs
+5. Prices, dates and costs of English courses in Ireland 2023 - 2024Explanation about main costs

-The prices and the dates for English programs in Ireland change depending on the school, for how long you’ll study, and the number of weekly hours the program has (intensive, part-time, etc.).
+The prices and the dates for English programs in Ireland change depending on the school, for how long you will study, and the number of weekly hours the program has (intensive, part-time, etc.).

 For some cases, items not related to the course fees will be included on the final fee, so you have to consider them when you calculate the costs and your budget for studying English abroad in this country.
 Some of the items are: housing, health coverage, using services and facilities, participating in activities and events, books and materials, among other items.

-In the table below you’ll see a list of different items, what modifies the cost, as well as some estimative prices for some of the items, which you can use as a guide when calculating your budget, while considering the minimum amount the Irish government requires you to have.
+In the table below you will see a list of different items, what modifies the cost, as well as some estimative prices for some of the items, which you can use as a guide when calculating your budget, while considering the minimum amount the Irish government requires you to have.

 Main costs to consider if you want to study in Ireland

-This cost changes depending on the school you chose, the type of course you’ll enroll on, and the intensity of the course, e.g. if it’s intensive or part-time.
+This cost changes depending on the school you chose, the type of course you will enroll on, and the intensity of the course, e.g. if it is intensive or part-time.
 Apart from this, you should also consider the price of the application fee, and sometimes, a fee to access the facilities and services the English institutes offer.
 Additionally, keep in mind that Ireland requires for students to pay the course fee in advance.

 Depending on the school, the different books and materials could be included on the course’s fees, or come separately.
 Additionally, schools change books between English levels.